Hazard, Risk and Vulnerability Assessment

 How can I contribute to the HRVA?

 The information residents and related stakeholders have to offer about the potential hazards and risks that may increase the vulnerability of our communities is vital to the HRVA process.
-The municipality’s Emergency Management Division will host a series of public engagement sessions by district to introduce the process, gather local knowledge on historical hazards and likelihood of reoccurrence as well as to gather knowledge of emergencies occurring in the distant past.

 Please note that the district engagement sessions for Phase 2 of the Hazard, Risk and Vulnerability Assessment have concluded.
 You can still provide input in the process by completing the HRVA Survey linked here.